-Ground fog is usually produced by vaporizing dry ice, which is frozen carbon dioxide (CO2).
-The fog is distributed passively or with the help of a low-power fan elements in the tank heat up the water to temperatures near the boiling point depending on the system.
+Ground fog is usually produced by vaporizing dry ice, which is frozen carbon dioxide ( $CO_2$ ).
+The fog is distributed passively or with the help of a low-power fan.

+Dry ice fog machines are equipped with a water tank and electric heating elements in the tank heat up the water to temperatures near the boiling point depending on the system.
 Measures to protect against scalding may be necessary depending on the temperature of the water bath.
 Carbon dioxide gas is heavier than air.
 It can accumulate in low areas and force out the air.
 This constitutes a risk to life in performances at floor level - for example, persons lying on a floor covered with dry ice fog.

 A risk of poisoning or suffocation exists if the concentration of carbon dioxide is not sufficiently diluted.
 To protect against these hazards, measures must be taken to prevent the accumulation of carbon dioxide in hollows and low areas.
 This may require extracting the (invisible, odorless) carbon dioxide from hollows and discharging it into the outside air.
-Dry ice is very cold (minus 80 °C) and can cause frostbite on direct contact.
-Dry ice and any residues are to be stored to prevent access by unautho-